karthik9194/Inventory-Management/README.md

 Below are the steps to bring up the development environment and get started.

 1) Install Git, Java and Gradle</br>
-2) For the project using https://github.com/vmudigal/microservices-sample.git
+2) For the project clone it using https://github.com/karthik9194/Inventory-Management.git
-3)
+3) Have to run the microservices in an order as below
+4) Start the Eureka Discovery Server and followed by zuul Gateway server
+5) Start the Inventory Management service(ims) and can be accessed either through Swagger end-point http://localhost:8013/swagger-ui.html

-6) Access the Application at http://localhost/</br></br>
+6) Access the Application at http://localhost:8013/</br></br>

 ### Help